Last updated on September 13th, 2023 at 09:18 am

-As you know it, cats can’t say no to a cardboard box.
+As you know, cats can’t say no to a cardboard box.
 When they see one, they have to check what’s inside.

 You might create a cardboard box labyrinth by placing a couple of boxes next to one another.

-It’s a great toy when you have to work all day, and you want something to keep your cat occupied.
+It’s a great toy when you have to work all day and want something to keep your cat occupied.

 - Watch as the cat springs after the toy.